mirrulations/dev/README.md

 ### Starting the frontend

+- **NOTE**: Make sure you are not in any subfolders of the project for running this.
+    - if you run into an issue where docker cannot find a .env, you are not in the right spot.
 - start the frontend with `docker compose up -d --build website cognito`

 - open your browser of choice and navigate to `localhost:5500`